 Anika Nasra Haque

 Dr. Anika Haque is a human and urban geographer broadly interested in Urban informality and inequality.
-She is a Research Associate at Department of Geography, University of Cambridge.
+Her research is situated at the intersection of society, development and governance.
+In these contested frontiers her work predominantly focuses on urban poverty and inequality, she is particularly interested in the everyday and embedded structural inequalities at city level.
 Much of her research over the last decade has empirically focused on cities around Global South (from Asia to Africa to Latin America).

 Her research has three broad strands: